Volunteer with Kandelia!

 - Serving on Kandelia’s all-volunteer board of directors.
 Board members use their unique skills and life experiences to help guide our organization to make an impact.
 For more information, email firstname.lastname@example.org

-For information about current volunteer opportunities, please contact email@example.com.
+For information about current individual volunteer opportunities, please contact email@example.com.
+If you are a company, corporation, or other group looking to get involved, please contact our Community Engagement Manager directly.
 For full instructions on how to become a Kandelia or Seattle World School volunteer, please see this document.

 “This program teaches me new skills, how to communicate with other people.
 The most important thing is it’s fun.
 Everyone here is very friendly.
 It’s not like a classroom but like a family.
 So everyone gets along and has fun together.“